rollbar/docs/policy/security.md

 ## Data access

 All Rollbar employees have full access to all data.
-Each have signed confidentiality and IP agreements as part of their employment.
+Each has signed confidentiality and IP agreements as part of their employment.

 Customers can only access data associated with projects that their team is allowed to access.
-Teams are configured by account admins (users in the "Owners" group) and can be modified at any time.
+Teams are configured by account admins (users in the "Owners" team) and can be modified at any time.

 ## For more help